nervosnetwork/docs/docs/getting-started/introduction.md

 Please note that this document is compatible with the `ckb 0.12.0 (v0.12.0 2019-05-17)`.
 More information about CKB versions can be found in [the CKB repo on GitHub](https://github.com/nervosnetwork/ckb).

+## System Requirements
+Any modern computer should be able to run CKB node and mining programs.

+As for operating system, only **macOS** and **Linux** are supported at the moment.
+Other operating systems can [use docker](https://github.com/nervosnetwork/ckb/blob/develop/docs/run-ckb-with-docker.md) for now.
+The native supports will be developed in the future.

 ## Testnet